atakandll/Picker3D-Clone/README.md

 # Picker3D Clone
-Throughout the development of this project, I have learned following best coding practices and design principles to ensure maintainability, scalability, and efficiency.
+Throughout the development of this project, I have learned following best coding practices and design principles to ensure maintainability, scalability and efficiency.

 This project is a clone of Picker3D  game you can acces to the original game from these link.